moyada/medivh/docs/README.md

 }
 ```

-The compiled verification method will be:
+The compiled `validation` method will be:

 ```
 public String invalid0() {